-Prior to leaning forward, you may have to activate your foot so that the bones of your foot and ankle support each other.
+Prior to pressing your toes down, you may find it helps to activate your ankle and foot so that the bones of your foot and ankle support each other.

 In Tree Pose (Vrksasana) you stand on one foot with the other foot resting high up on the inner thigh of your standing leg.

-So that you open the hip of your lifted leg, press your foot into your inner thigh.
-Activate your foot and press the inner thigh with both your heel and forefoot.
+So that you open the hip of your lifted leg, try actively pressing your foot against into your inner thigh.
+Activate your foot in the same way you activated the standing foot and press the inner thigh with both your heel and forefoot.
 You'll probably notice that your knee moves further back as a result.
 You may also notice that your hip joint seems to "open."

-Use your hand to pull your lifted leg into position.
+To position your lifted foot against your inner thigh you'll probably have to use your hand to help.
 If you can't keep your foot in place then use your hand to help keep it in place.
 If you have to bend forwards to do this, try using a strap or long towel to extend your reach.
 (Wrap the towel around your ankle and hold the towel in such a way that you can stand upright.
 A face towel or flannel probably won't cut it.)

 Remember: